GHUCCTS

 PHASE 2

 Phase 2 is the first step to find out if a new treatment really works.
-Phase 2 trials include more people.
-A larger number of participants allows researchers to see if the treatment shows ways that it is effective.
-Phase 2 studies are also used to determine the most appropriate doses or frequencies of treatments, and to test the treatment in selected groups of people.
-For example, a person’s age or gender might affect their response to treatment.
-With more people, it’s possible to see if the treatment works the same for people of different ages or genders.
+Phase 2 trials include more people to allow researchers to see if the treatment works.
+Phase 2 studies are also used to find the appropriate dose or frequency of a treatment.

 PHASE 3